krugerk/beeminder-apidocs/source/index.html.md

   * Use `roadall` returned by [goal GET](#getgoal), not `road` &mdash; the latter is missing the first and last rows (for the sake of backwards compatibility).
   * The first row must be `[date, value, null]` and gives the start of the road, same as `initday` and `initval` in [goal GET](#getgoal).
   * The last row can be `[null, value, rate]` but no other row can be.
-  * You can also send a road with dates specified as either a daystamp or date string, e.g. "20170727" or "2017-07-27".
+  * You can also send a road with dates specified as either a daystamp or date string, e.g., "20170727" or "2017-07-27".
   * This is a superset of `dial_road` (which changes just the last row of this roadall).
   * If you change rate units in the same call, the road will be updated first, and rate units second, so make adjustments to the road in terms of the original rate units, or make two separate calls, first updating rate units, then sending  your adjusted road.
 * \[`datasource`\] (string): one of {"api", "ifttt", "zapier", or `clientname`\}.
 Default: none.
   * If you pass in your API client's registered name for the `datasource`, and your client has a registered `autofetch_callback_url`, we will POST to your callback when this goal wants new data, as outlined in [Client OAuth](#6-optional-autofetch-callback ).
-  * To unset the datasource, (i.e. return to manual entry) pass in the empty string `""`.
+  * To unset the datasource, (i.e., return to manual entry) pass in the empty string `""`.

 ### Returns